Did you know that 77% of people experience physical symptoms such as fatigue/headache because of stress?1

 Yoga.
 Yoga is a great tool for stress management since it is all about the mind-body connection.
 Physical postures and breathing techniques in yoga help improve muscle strength, flexibility, blood circulation, and oxygen uptake.
 One study found that “the relaxation induced by meditation helps to stabilize the autonomic nervous system with a tendency towards parasympathetic dominance.
 Physiological benefits which follow, help yoga practitioners become more resilient to stressful conditions and reduce a variety of important risk factors for various diseases, especially cardio-respiratory diseases.”11

-Time Management.
+Time and Stress Management.
 Learning to manage time better may help with acute stress we experience day-to-day.
 If you repeatedly find yourself scrambling to get things done or meet deadlines, this is a good option to try.
 The time management tips that work for me are: keeping my calendar updated on my phone and making to-do lists.
 I try to organize my list so that the first item is the one that I’m most likely to procrastinate (or the one that takes the most work).
 I find that when I get the biggest part of my list out of the way during the morning, the rest of my to-do list is easy to complete in the afternoon and evening.

 Another time management technique is the POMODORO technique.
 The POMODORO technique challenges you to work uninterrupted on a task for 25 minutes, and then take a five-minute break.
 It’s a great way to keep yourself motivated and focused.